suhaspsr/-MLE-with-Azure---Project-2/README.md

 **6. Consume model endpoints :**

-By modifying and running *endpoint.py* I can post the payload to the deployed model endpoint and get results.
+By modifying and running *endpoint.py*, I can post the payload to the deployed model endpoint and get results.

 *Figure 11: Consume Model*

 The figure shows the model is returning predictions when the updated *endpoint.py* is run.
-This demonstrates the model can be consumed by posting a JSON to the endpoint and supplying the required authentication.

 ![Consume Model](Screenshots/Fig9.png)

 **7. Create and publish a pipeline :**

 I uploaded and updated the jupyter notebook provided to match the environment.
-I demonstrated it was running successfully.

 *Figure 12: Pipeline*